-- F. for a dependent child of divorced parents with joint custody, if the court decree does not specify which parent is responsible for health care coverage, then Rule "D" Above will apply; - G. for a dependent child of separated parents with joint custody, if the court decree does not specify which parent is responsible for health care coverage, then Rule "D" above will apply; - H. for a dependent child who has coverage under either or both parents' plans and also has coverage as a dependent under a spouse's plan, the Plan which has covered the dependent the longest will be primary; - I. in the event the dependent child's coverage under the spouse's plan began on the same date as the dependent child's coverage under the parent's plans, the order of benefits shall be determined by applying the birthday rule to the dependent child's parent and the dependent's spouse; - J. a plan which covers an employee (and, consequently, his or her dependents) as an active employee, rather than as a laid-off employee or retired employee, will pay before a plan which covers a laid-off or retired employee.
-If the other plan does not have this rule, and the plans disagree about the order of benefits, this paragraph is disregarded; - K. if a person is covered under a right of continuation policy as required by the Consolidated Omnibus Reconciliation Act (COBRA) of 1987, as amended, and is also covered under another plan, the following rules will apply: - 1) the benefits of a plan covering the person as an employee, member or subscriber (or as the person's dependent) will be primary; - 2) the benefits under the continuation coverage will be secondary; - L. if none of the above rules, applies, the plan which has covered the employee, member or subscriber the longest will be primary.
+- For a dependent child of divorced parents with joint custody, if the court decree does not specify which parent is responsible for health care coverage, then Rule "D" Above will apply; - For a dependent child of separated parents with joint custody, if the court decree does not specify which parent is responsible for health care coverage, then Rule "D" above will apply; - For a dependent child who has coverage under either or both parents' plans and also has coverage as a dependent under a spouse's plan, the Plan which has covered the dependent the longest will be primary; - In the event the dependent child's coverage under the spouse's plan began on the same date as the dependent child's coverage under the parent's plans, the order of benefits shall be determined by applying the birthday rule to the dependent child's parent and the dependent's spouse; - A plan which covers an employee (and, consequently, his or her dependents) as an active employee, rather than as a laid-off employee or retired employee, will pay before a plan which covers a laid-off or retired employee.
+If the other plan does not have this rule, and the plans disagree about the order of benefits, this paragraph is disregarded; - If a person is covered under a right of continuation policy as required by the Consolidated Omnibus Reconciliation Act (COBRA) of 1987, as amended, and is also covered under another plan, the following rules will apply: - The benefits of a plan covering the person as an employee, member or subscriber (or as the person's dependent) will be primary; - The benefits under the continuation coverage will be secondary; - If none of the above rules, applies, the plan which has covered the employee, member or subscriber the longest will be primary.